-Trading Partner Rank (2017): Singapore's 6th largest trading partner in Latin America, and Singapore’s 64th largest trading partner worldwide
+Trading Partner Rank (2021): Singapore's 3rd largest trading partner in Latin America, and 27th largest trading partner worldwide

-Mexico is the 11th most populated country with 126 million inhabitants1 and 15th largest market by GDP just ahead of Indonesia in 20182.
-Mexico has a middle class population of approximately 50 million and growing.
-It is the second-largest economy in Latin America after Brazil, and has a free market economy with an increasingly competitive private sector.
+Mexico is the 10th most populated country with 130 million inhabitants1 and the 15th largest market by GDP in 20202 .
+Mexico has a middle-class population of approximately 50 million and growing.
+It is the second-largest economy in Latin America after Brazil and has a free market economy with an increasingly competitive private sector.

-Mexico’s current economic strengths include an open economy; supply chain integration with North America, which has led to the development of a qualified labour force in the manufacturing sector; a strong base in energy production (Mexico was the 12th largest producer of oil globally in 20183); and a robust private sector of home-grown companies which are becoming increasingly global.
+Mexico has an open economy, with supply chain integration with North America that has led to the development of a qualified labour force in the manufacturing sector.
+The country also has a strong base in energy production (In 2022, Mexico is the 4th largest producer of petroleum and other liquids in the Americas, after the United States, Canada and Brazil3), and a robust private sector of home-grown companies which are becoming increasingly global.

 As an investment destination, Mexico is an open economy.
 It has a network of 10 Free Trade Agreements (FTAs) with 45 countries which account for more than 90% of its total trade with the world.
 Singapore companies can leverage its competitive costs, highly-skilled young workforce to address markets in its proximity such as United States and Canada.
 There are also opportunities for Singapore companies to partner with Mexican SMEs, conglomerates, and MNCs operating in Mexico in the consumer goods, technology, trade, and infrastructure development sectors.

 Mexico is an attractive market due to its macroeconomic stability, low inflation, size and strength of its domestic market, economic growth, and proximity to key global markets.